hutattedonmyarm/nebula-watchnext/README.md

 It is in an early development stage, so while the base functionality works, there are a bunch of rough edges.
 Mainly:

-- Adding a video from a creator's page messes up the title and creator name #1
+- ~~Adding a video from a creator's page messes up the title and creator name #1~~
-- Clicking a video in the Watch Next list doesn't automatically remove it #2
+- ~~Clicking a video in the Watch Next list doesn't automatically remove it #2~~
-- Duplicates are not yet filtered from the Watch Next list #3
+- ~~Duplicates are not yet filtered from the Watch Next list #3~~
-- No grace period, once a video ends the next in the list will load and remove it from the list #4
+- ~~No grace period, once a video ends the next in the list will load and remove it from the list #4~~
 - The icon is pretty unusable #5
+- Fullscreen is not preserved #6

 In addition, some notes: